-The World Business Council for Sustainable Development (WBCSD) and its partner organization the United States Business Council for Sustainable Development (US BCSD) launched the Energy Efficiency in Buildings Houston initiative in 2014 to support the development of ambitious and practical strategies for reducing building energy consumption by 30% or more in the Houston market.
-This initiative is also joined by the City Energy Project, which is supporting the City of Houston, along with nine other cities, to help cut energy waste in large buildings, make them healthier environments and more profitable investments through energy efficiency.
+The Energy Efficiency in Buildings Houston initiative launched in 2014 to support the development of ambitious and practical strategies for reducing building energy consumption by 30% or more in the Houston market.
 This website is a dynamic repository of case studies and information material that can be used by all.
 In this site, you fill find:

 EEB-Houston Working Groups